MasterMind825/ArduinoJammer433mhz/README.md

 ⚠️ Educational Use Only: This project is for learning about wireless communication and interference.
 Use responsibly and in accordance with local laws.

-# 🔧 Introduction cc1101

-The CC1101 is a low-cost transceiver module operating in the sub-1 GHz spectrum.
-In this example, we configure the CC1101 to:

-Transmit continuously at 433 MHz
-Sweep nearby frequencies by hopping in small increments Output at maximum power
-This disrupts basic 433 MHz signals by saturating the airwaves, making communication difficult for nearby devices.

-# 📡 Hardware Used

-Arduino Nano or Arduino UNO

-CC1101 module (433 MHz version)

-Jumper wires

-Optional: 10µF capacitor between VCC and GND

 # 🔌 Wiring Diagram